-Through the French numbering plan, calls can be made between continental France and French overseas departments and territories using the domestic French dialing sequence.
+Through the French numbering plan, phone calls made between continental France and French overseas departments and territories use the domestic French dialing sequence.

-Martinique, French Guiana, Guadeloupe, Saint-Barthélemy, Saint-Martin, Reunion, Mayotte, and Saint-Pierre and Miquelon are included in the French numbering plan.
+Martinique, French Guiana, Guadeloupe, Saint-Barthélemy, Saint-Martin, Reunion, Mayotte, and Saint-Pierre and Miquelon are part of the French numbering plan.
 Territories in the Pacific (French Polynesia, New Caledonia, and Wallis and Futuna) are not.

 How to call between France and overseas departments and territories within the French Numbering Plan